S: Ex Seaman Stacey & Tom McCarty

 Thomas McCarthy Junior was born in Belle Green Lane, Ince in 1906, the son of Thomas McCarty Senior, the well-known Wigan wrestler, World War One Distinguished Conduct Medal recipient, puppeteer, circus performer and trainer of Wigan Rugby League from 1919 to 1939.
 Over the course of several generations, the family surname had morphed from Carty, to McCarty and eventually Thomas adopted the more familiar McCarthy, hence the oft seen spelling variation from his father in local newspapers of the time.
 It was often speculated that some families of Irish extract were adding a prefix in an effort to return a surname to the original form.

-As a child Thomas grew up in Lower Ince, however, when his father was offered the job with Wigan Rugby League, shortly after the First World War, the family moved to a house in Orchard Street, a stone’s throw from Central Park.
+As a child Thomas grew up in Lower Ince.
+When his father was offered the job with Wigan Rugby League, shortly after the First World War, the family moved to a house in Orchard Street, a stone’s throw from Central Park.

 Like his father, Thomas would have a varied career as a performer and would also become a top wrestler, well known in Lancashire and beyond.
-In fact, as a young man, Thomas was initially trained in Lancashire wrestling by his father, who had been 9st 7lb Catch as Catch can wrestling Champion of England prior to the outbreak of the First World War and had also been dubbed the Wrestling ‘Champion of Gallipoli’, winning a match under Turkish sniper fire!
+Thomas was initially trained in Lancashire wrestling by his father, who had been 9st 7lb Catch as Catch can wrestling Champion of England prior to the outbreak of the First World War and had also been dubbed the Wrestling ‘Champion of Gallipoli’, winning a match under Turkish sniper fire!

 At age twenty, in October 1926 at Chorlton Town Hall near Manchester, he would enter his first competition of note, nothing less than the British Amateur Wrestling Association Bantamweight Championships.
 This was the first time the championship had taken place outside of London and in the north of England.
 As such, the tournament was very well represented by Lancashire with over two thirds of the 24 entrants hailing from Wigan and Leigh.